 It can all be too much to bear.
 Oftentimes you think you have been abandoned by the Great and Good God and that you must bear this burden all alone.

 But the Great and Good God is there, standing right behind you, and he is making sure that you don't falter.

-There is a famous relief from the ruins of the Temple of Zeus in Olympia, Greece, which illustrates the myth of the day when Herakles stepped in to relieve Atlas of the heavy burden of carrying the weight of the world on his shoulders.
+During their visit to Greece in the winter of 128-129 AD, Antinous and Hadrian saw this famous frieze at the Temple of Zeus in Olympia which illustrates the myth of the day when Herakles stepped in to relieve Atlas of the heavy burden of carrying the weight of the world on his shoulders.